About the Trust

 They had a pipeline installed to go to the nearest deep underground water bore holes some 19 km (12 miles) away, and they built water troughs to allow the hippos and other animals to drink clean water.
 Through monitoring the hippos water consumption, she found out that a fully grown hippo would drink 200 liters of water per 24 hours.

-Now two decades later, Tembia, the calf born to Bob and Lace during that period has his own family.
-They live just five kilometers upstream from the Turgwe Hippo Trust.
-Born on June 16th 1993, he has now (2014) fathered over eight calves.
-49 calves have been born since the drought and Karen’s recipe for feeding hippos can be used for ever more.
+Now three decades after the Paolillo’s arrived in 1990 Tembia the calf conceived by Bob and Lace during the first drought of 1992, when Karen fed the hippos, has his own family of 15 hippos including himself.
+They live just six kilometers upstream from the Turgwe Hippo Trust.
+Born on June 16th 1993, he has fathered many calves and between him and the other bulls 64 calves have been born since November 1990.
+Karen’s recipe for feeding wild hippos can be used for ever more.
 It proved a great success and entails a ration of 45 kg (90 lbs) of high protein Soya bean hay and 3 kg (6 lb) of game nuts or horse cubes per adult hippo a night.
 Or she used Rhodes grass hay and a survival ration made up of sugar cane, molasses and cotton seed mixed into the hay.
 Adding horse cubes as an extra protein.

 After the drought Karen had found her vocation.
 Instead of leading tourists in the bush to watch wildlife, she had actually been the catalyst to save hippos and other animals’ lives.
 The Paolillos approached the owners of the land on which they were camped, the Whittall family.
 They managed to negotiate at first a lease and later the purchase of the tiny plot of land on which their camp stood.
 There they themselves physically built their own house a year later.
 In the meantime Karen’s plan was to have the Turgwe Hippo Trust gazetted as a non-profit organization, in order to put into operation the long term conservation and protection of the Turgwe Hippos.